louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatter plot for text data (BigQuery).md

 <br>
 In this post, we will build a scatterplot for text.
 For this, we'll collect the data from the publicly available Kurier.at dataset in BigQuery.

-We will upload a sample contains page tracking events of Google Analytics data from Kurier.at (Austrian news site).
+We will upload a sample that contains page tracking events of Google Analytics data from Kurier.at (Austrian news site).

 The goal of this post is to create a scatterplot for text that is intended to visualize and analyze words frequency in news articles.